galaxyproject/training-material/topics/ecology/tutorials/regionalGAM/Reference_tutorial.md

 > * "Compter les occurrences des valeurs présentes dans la(les) colonne(s)": `column 1`
 > * "Délimité par": `tabulation`.
 > * "Comment les résultats doivent t'ils être triés ?": `Avec la valeur la plus présente en premier`.
-> 2. Inspect the file by clicking on the `eye` icon to check how many species are taken into account.
+> 2. Inspect the file by clicking on the `eye` icon to check that the dataset is on one species only.
 > 3. Now you can regenerate a CSV file using the `tabular to CSV` tool on the ouptut from **trouver et remplacer des patterns dans des colonnes**.

 {: .hands_on}